cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 ## Username

-Next, please enter the username of the Minecraft account that you'll be playing on.
+Next, enter the username of the Minecraft account that you'll be playing on.

 ![](/img/docs/overlay/getting-started/initial-setup/enter-username.png)